5jt/dyalog-cookbook/manuscript/Z04_Session.md

   You might not be interested in this in case you use just one version of Dyalog.

 The other pieces of information are less important.
-For details refer to [^dyalogcaptions].
-These definitions make sure that literally any dialog box can be allocated to a particular Dyalog session with ease.
+For details refer to the page "Window captions" in the "Installation and Configuration Guide".
+These definitions make sure that most dialog boxes (there are a few exceptions) can be allocated to a particular Dyalog session with ease.
 This is just an example:

 ![A typical dialog box](images/WindowsCaptionsDialogBox.png)